Alexey von Schlippe: Biography

 Von Schlippe was born in Bekasovo, Kaluga, Moskau, Russia, on September 12, 1915, to the family of a minister in Nicholas II's court.
-His father was Theodor (Fedor) Viktor Stanislaus von Schlippe (1873 - 1951), his mother was Elizabeth von Schwanebach (1875 - 1958), his grand-father was Woldemar (Vladimir) Rudolf August von Schlippe (1834 - 1923) and his great-grand-father was Karl von Schlippe (1798 - 1867).
+His father was Theodor (Fedor) Viktor Stanislaus von Schlippe (1873 – 1951), his mother was Elizabeth von Schwanebach (1875 – 1958), his grandfather was Woldemar (Vladimir) Rudolf August von Schlippe (1834 – 1923) and his great-grandfather was Karl von Schlippe (1798 – 1867).
 The family fled from the Russian Revolution in 1920 and eventually settled in Germany.
 Alexey attended the Berlin Academy of Arts and studied art and opera in Rome from 1940 to 1942.
 He married Xenia Pestmal in Dahlewitz near Berlin in 1942.
 The couple had a son, Peter, and a daughter, Catherine.
 The family was brought in an internment camp in Niederwangen, Wangen, Bavaria, shortly before the end of the war, because the members of the family were stateless persons.
 After the war the Von Schlippes settled in Brussels, where Alexey studied at the Brussels Art Institute.

 In 1948, the family immigrated to the United States, first to La Crosse, Wisconsin, and then in 1954 to Connecticut.
 Von Schlippe renounced his title as a Russian knight and became a naturalized US citizen, along with his wife, in 1960.
 He taught painting, art history, and world civilization at Norwich Free Academy from 1955 to 1963.
 His wife taught German and Russian at the same school.
 He held a Master of Arts degree.

 Von Schlippe became the first full-time professor at the University of Connecticut's Avery Point campus, serving from 1963 to 1982.
 He also taught at the university's campuses in Waterbury, Stamford, Hartford, and Storrs.
 When he died in Dießen am Ammersee, Germany, on July 22, 1988, he left a collection of 500 paintings in his campus office and stashed haphazardly in closets, which his estate permitted UConn to retain and put on exhibit.

 Von Schlippe's paintings are predominantly large-scale representational works (figures, landscapes, and still lifes) that contain elements of abstraction and surrealism.
 They are composed on a variety of surfaces, including canvas, paper, and wood.